-Flavours of blackberry & mulberry with cracked black pepper greet you on the nose.
-The flavours from the nose follows through to the palate along with hints of aniseed and black liquorice.
+Flavours of blackberries, red berries and plums with hints of black pepper greet you on the nose.
+The flavours from the nose follow through to the palate along with hints of nutmeg and cinnamon spice.

 In The Vineyard

 Wine of Origin: Stellenbosch

 Altitude: 100-200m above sea level

 Age of vines: 16-18 years

 Rootstock: 101-14 Mgt

 Row direction: North-South

 Soil type: Situated on Tukulu, Pinedene, Sweetwater (decomposed granite soils)

 Alcohol: 14.5 vol %